-Targets Actual LONG-TERM target by 30 June 2016 There will be no loss of life or significant damage resulting from a flood event.
-Significant damage is defined as: The most significant floods in the region were in the Wairarapa where a 40-year return period event affected the Ruamahanga River.
+The most significant floods in the region were in the Wairarapa where a 40-year return period event affected the Ruamahanga River.
 This was the highest and longest duration event since the Lower Wairarapa Valley Development Scheme was built.
-Damage caused by water from flooding rivers or streams (not stormwater systems) entering at least five houses or commercial/industrial premises Given the scale of the event, the damage was minimal and the scheme worked as intended.
+Given the scale of the event, the damage was minimal and the scheme worked as intended.
 There were very high lake levels which caused damage to private stopbanks and pastures, some disruption to the local community and damage to flood protection assets.
-A prompt response to the flood event was made and the flood • Flooding that leads to damage to key infrastructure that causes significant disruption to a community for one week or more, or widespread flood damage of farmland that has a significant impact on the neighbouring community damages were essentially completed by June 2007.
+A prompt response to the flood event was made and the flood damages were essentially completed by June 2007.